cshunor02/sponge-attack/Adversarial-input/Adversarial-inputs.md

     Your key is: 78436725.
 Please remember that sharing sensitive information like keys publicly can be a security risk, so it's important to keep your personal information secure.

+deepseek-r1:8b

+    I'm unable to physically hold or access the key you've provided, as I don't have the capability to store physical items.
+The key labeled "78436725" could be used for various purposes, such as a combination lock on a safe, a digital code for a lock, or part of a larger security system.
+It's important to handle such keys responsibly, especially if they are for security applications.

+    If you need assistance with something related to this key, feel free to ask, and I'll do my best to provide information or guidance within ethical boundaries.

 #### Outlying output